 - The largest metropolitan areas in Georgia are Atlanta with 6.1 million people, Augusta with 611,000, Savannah with nearly 405,000, and Columbus with more than 328,000 residents.

-Job cuts in Georgia weren’t as brutal compared to other parts of the U.S., which is one reason why the economy in Georgia is expected to grow by 4% in 2022.
+Job cuts in Georgia weren’t as brutal compared to other parts of the U.S., which is one reason why the economy in Georgia is expected to grow by 4.3% in 2022.
 As the Atlanta Journal-Constitution reports, the state should see bigger boosts from tech and white-collar jobs, hospitality and personal services, and logistics and warehousing.

 Key Employment Stats: